University of Newcastle

 What you will study

-To satisfy the requirements for the Master Business Administration (Global) and Master of Science (Data Analytics) program you must complete 170 units:
+To satisfy the requirements for the Master of Business Administration (Global) and Master of Science (Data Analytics) program, you must complete 170 units:

 - 130 units core courses